ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

 Release planning and announcement
 ----------------------------------

 #.
-Announce your intention to release the collection in a corresponding pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ (and other dedicated channels if they exist).
+Announce your intention to release the collection in a corresponding pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_.
+Repeat the announcement in any other dedicated channels if they exist.

 #.
 Ensure all the other repository maintainers are informed about the time of the following release.